dev-ze10/code-challenge/src/problem6/README.md

 ### Why Pub/Sub instead of writing directly to DB?

 - **Handles spikes:** If 10k requests come in at once, Pub/Sub buffers them.
 Worker processes at a safe rate.
-- **Fast responses:** Publishing takes ~1-2ms.
-Writing to DB takes way longer.
+- **Fast responses:** Publishing to Pub/Sub is faster than writing directly to the database.
 Users don't wait.
 - **Batching:** If same user sends +10, +5, +3, worker combines them into one write (+18).
 - **Fault tolerance:** If DB is down, messages stay in Pub/Sub and retry automatically.